Connecting our Community with the Power of Health

 - Health Fair Days / TeleHealth Fair Days, during which we connect providers to participants for free or at reduced pricing.
 This includes but is not limited to: Doctors, Nurse Practitioners, Acupuncturists, Chiropractors, Massage Therapists, Voice Coaches, Zumba, Thai Chi, and Yoga Instructors, Reiki Practitioners, STD Testing, Mental Health Professionals, and more!

 - First Aid Kit Giveaways, because an ounce of prevention is worth a pound of cure!
+We also give away many other health and wellness products.
 Here's to taking care of minor injuries before they become a major medical bill!
 Huzzah!

 - Mental Health First Aid Trainings.
 We help connect participants with these incredibly important trainings available all over the country!
 Being able to recognize when someone is experiencing a mental health crisis and having the confidence to step in and help is something that more and more individuals in our community are comfortable with every year thanks to these trainings.